 - 50 milliliters or more of gamma hydroxybutyric acid

 Unlawful possession of a lesser amount is still a serious crime but does not amount to drug trafficking.
 If you live in Columbia or elsewhere in South Carolina and are under investigation or facing charges for drug trafficking or possession, you need to contact a drug crime attorney immediately.
 Your freedom may be at stake.

 Federal law also defines drug violations as the manufacture, transport, or possession with intent to distribute of a large amount of a controlled substance.
 Under federal law, the weight of drugs is significant in computing advisory guidelines.

 Contact South Carolina Criminal Defense Attorney Jack B. Swerling Today

 Possession of smaller amounts of these controlled substances is still illegal under federal law and can carry a sentence of up to five years in federal prison.
 Trafficking, however, carries mandatory minimum sentences and fines as high as $2 million.

-If you are facing drug trafficking charges or learn you are the subject of a drug trafficking investigation, call our law firm 24 hours a day at 888.363.4981.
-Our answering service can direct you to Jack Swerling.
+If you are facing drug trafficking charges or learn you are the subject of a drug trafficking investigation, call our law firm 24 hours a day at 800-701-0599.
+Our answering service can direct you to Jack Swerling, Attorney at Law.
 You may also contact Jack Swerling South Carolina Criminal Defense Attorney today.